Time Domain Analysis with a CMT VNAOctober 2, 2019

 Where 𝑉𝑝 is the velocity factor of the transmission line

-For proper time domain computations, it is always recommended to choose more than adequate frequency points.
-However, the downside of setting a large number of frequency points is the slower sweep speed.
+For proper time domain computations, choosing more than adequate frequency points is always recommended.
+However, the downside of setting many frequency points is the slower sweep speed.

 Time Domain Settings